max-van-leeuwen/SnapLensStudio-LSQuickScripts/README.md

 global.HSVtoRGB(h [Number], s [Number], v [Number]) : vec3
-	Returns the RGB color for a given Hue (arg 0), Saturation (arg 1), and Value (arg 2).
+	Returns the RGB color for a Hue (arg 0), Saturation (arg 1), and Value (arg 2).
 All inputs and outputs are in range 0-1.

 global.RGBtoHSV(rgb [vec3]) : vec3